How to Choose a Telescope

 Dobsonians, the Pickup Trucks

 Affectionately referred to as light buckets, Dobsonians unquestionably give you the most bang for the buck for visual observing.
 These are basic, simple workhorse Newtonian telescopes.
 The name Dobsonian really just refers to the mount or base that the optical tube rides on.
 The design does away with the tripod and complex equatorial counterweight system and gives you straightforward left-right, up-down points of rotation.
 The simplicity of the design means these scopes are cheap to manufacture, easy to set up, and all-around great instruments for visual observing.
 If you want to see deep-sky objects on a budget, this is the scope for you.
-An 8" Dobsonian can be had for under $500.
+An 8" Dobsonian can be had for around $500.

 - Best value per inch of aperture